 I found a generic form online and modified it for what I assumed would be our usage.
 You can download a copy of the spreadsheet to customize for your own usage here: Power Usage Calc.xlsx.
 I’ve got another post planned where I’ll detail out exactly how to use that spreadsheet, but the remainder of this post will focus on our solar setup.

-From that audit, we determined that we wanted at least 1,000W of solar on board.
+Next, we needed to figure out how many panels we could actually fit on Starry Horizons.
 Based on a suggestion from Pat, we targeted Solara solar panels, and thanks to Tad, I had a basic layout of solar panels that would work on the Helia.
 Since I was doing all this research before we had actually seen Starry Horizons and needed to figure out exactly how many Solara panels would fit, I did a bit of graphical wizardry.
-Using a graphics program, I traced a to-scale outline of the Helia, and created to-scale panels that I could move around and see where they would fit.
+Using a graphics program, I traced a to-scale outline of the Helia and created to-scale panels that I could move around and see where they would fit.

 While we were in Miami, we were lucky to meet Rob Warren from Coastal Climate Control at the Miami boat show who distributes the Solara panels we were looking for.
 He was very helpful answering questions about the panels and helping us flesh out our set up.
 The Solara panels are classified as marine grade, “semi-flexible” panels and have a non-skid walkable surface on them.
 This was important to me as I was worried about how a “regular” panel would hold up in the marine environment and with the amount of real estate the panels would take up the boat, I needed to be able to walk on them.